oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/serialization.md

 The mechanism for saving and loading is very simple.
 It is implemented via two methods `save` and `load`, and works in the following manner:
 ```
-julia> save("/tmp/fourtitwo.json", 42);
+julia> save("/tmp/fourtitwo.mrdi", 42);

-julia> load("/tmp/fourtitwo.json")
+julia> load("/tmp/fourtitwo.mrdi")
 42

 ```
-As hinted by the filename, OSCAR writes a file in JSON format.
+The filename hints to the [MaRDI file format](https://arxiv.org/abs/2309.00465), which employs JSON.
 The file looks as follows:
 ```
 {
   "_ns": {